secretstartups/handbook/customer-success/professional-services-engineering/scoping/index.html.md

 TODO

 ### Generate SOW
 Once the Engagement Manager can get buy in from the account team and/or customer on the size and activities included in the services engagement, the [SOW generation automation](https://gitlab.com/services-calculator/services-calculator.gitlab.io) can be run using the straw-man as an input.
-To use this automation, follow the instructions on the readme in the :point_up: project.
+The engagement manager is responsible for running this automation which can be done by following the instructions on the readme in the above project.

 ### Iterate/Review SOW Data
 Once the SOw is generated, it is ready for review by and the account team.